fdxs-alt/fdxs-alt/README.md

 - 🤝 I’m looking for help with **microservices in Node.js, dockerizing apps**

+- 👨‍💻 All of my projects are available at [https://jakubsukiennik.netlify.app/](https://jakubsukiennik.netlify.app/)

 - 💬 Ask me about **React, Node.js**

 - 📫 How to reach me **kuba1207710@gmail.com**